Mirabona-Janbert/DentalInventory/DentalInventory/README_DO_NOT_TOUCH_FILES.txt

 # *** EDITING, ADDING, OR DELETING ANY OF THESE FILES MAY CAUSE DATA    ***
 # *** CORRUPTION AND LEAVE THE DATABASE IN A NON-RECOVERABLE STATE.     ***
 # *************************************************************************

+#Good day! im Victor Ivan from BSIT how about you?